derfenix/crosservice/README.rst

 ===============================================

-This tool is aimed to provide simple and customizable interface for communication between different services over sockets. **No encription yet.**
+This tool is aimed to provide simple and customizable interface for communication between different services over sockets. **No encryption yet.**

 Simple example:
 ---------------